CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Conclusions

 For our proof of concept, we have relied heavily on the setup of the \cg.
 This is a simplified 3-layer calorimeter, but still much higher dimension that previous applications of normalizing flows in HEP.
 Further work is needed for realistic setups such as the actual ATLAS/CMS detector or future high-granularity detectors for HL-LHC and ILD, as well as taking into account the incoming angle of the particle and other real-world complications.

 For our normalizing flow we combined the RQS transformation with the MADE block to maximize the expressivity of the density estimator.
-Previous works in the HEP literature have used these elements separately for various applications but this is the first time they have been combined.
 It would be interesting to explore other density estimators which could have their individual pros and cons.
 For instance, the MAF, while more expressive than coupling layers, is also considerably slower at sampling.
 The MAF does have a cousin called the IAF~\cite{2016arXiv160604934K} for which the opposite is true (fast to sample, slow to density estimate) but the implementation in {\tt nflows} was not memory-efficient enough to be able to train on the full 504-dimensional dataset.
 We are currently investigating whether alternative implementations of the IAF could overcome these memory limitations, or whether it is possible to jointly train a MAF-IAF pair as in Parallel Wavenet~\cite{2017arXiv171110433V}.
 This could result in another considerable speedup to \cf, we expect roughly scaling like the dimensionality of the dataset, so a factor of $\sim 500$ in this case.
 Interestingly, according to the timing benchmarks in Section \ref{sec:timing}, such a speedup would lead to \cf\ being as fast as the GAN.